 5. SECOND VALLEY, FLEURIEU PENINSULA

-Around 90 minutes from Adelaide, Second Valley is a great option for a day trip or long weekend.
+Around 90 minutes from Adelaide, Second Valley is an excellent day trip or long weekend option.
 You could also stop over on your way to Kangaroo Island.
-From the jetty, head west (left) and meander along the shoreline until you find the rockpools.
-If you head the other way (right of the jetty), make sure you’re up for a challenge!
+Head west (left) from the jetty and meander along the shoreline until you find the rockpools.
+If you head the other way (right of the jetty), ensure you’re up for a challenge!
 More rockpools await but may be harder to get to, particularly with young children.
-They’re worth the adventure if your kids are old enough to navigate the rocks themselves.
+However, they’re worth the adventure if your kids are old enough to navigate the rocks.

 Location: Second Valley (90km south of Adelaide)

 Facilities: Parking, toilets, jetty, Second Valley Caravan Park and Jetty Store

 Things to do: Take advantage of everything this beach offers on the water, including swimming, snorkelling, fishing and kayaking.
 If you’d prefer to stay dry, walk the trails to enjoy breathtaking views

 If you’re exploring Dhilba Guuranda-Innes National Park these school holidays, Shell Beach is home to numerous rockpools, some deep enough to swim and snorkel in (depending, of course, on the tide).
 So be mindful of the conditions and spend your time beachcombing if they’re not right – you’ll find more treasure than you can carry (but remember, it lives at the beach!).

 Location: Dhilba Guuranda-Innes National Park (318km from Adelaide)

 Facilities: Visitor Centre, camping, toilets, walking trails, picnic grounds, surf beaches, and a caravan park and pub nearby in Marion Bay